jbuerman/latexsuite/README.md

 ## Tasks

-The suite different capabilities are determined by the first argument the  **task**.
+The suite's different capabilities are determined by the first argument the **task**.
 The different tasks are:
 * make: Typeset the default tex
 * cmake: Typeset any tex